NonlinearFruit/Retrospector/README.md

 [![license](https://img.shields.io/badge/license-unlicense-yellow.svg)](https://github.com/NonlinearFruit/Retrospector/blob/master/LICENSE)
 [![chat](https://img.shields.io/badge/chat-slack-red.svg)](https://retrospector.slack.com)

 > **UPDATE:** We are in the process of rewriting this repo into three layers; [Retrospector-JavaFx](https://github.com/NonlinearFruit/Retrospector-JavaFx), [Retrospector-Core](https://github.com/NonlinearFruit/Retrospector-Core), and [Retrospector-Hsqldb](https://github.com/NonlinearFruit/Retrospector-Hsqldb).
 This will continute to be the main repo for [issues](https://github.com/NonlinearFruit/Retrospector/issues), [releases](https://github.com/NonlinearFruit/Retrospector/releases), and [documentation](https://github.com/NonlinearFruit/Retrospector/wiki).
+The update will be finished by July 20, 2019.

 Maintain an active list of your personal reviews/ratings of media.
 In a nutshell, with Retrospector you create a *Media* by entering a title and creator.
 Then you review that media by entering a number (1-10).
 In a month or a year, when you are looking for a movie to watch with friends, you can have your friends pick from your top 10 movies.